 Stephanie joined the Renewables Grid Initiative in 2013.
 Her main responsibilities lie with RGI’s communications and media work and she is leading the good practice award activities.
 She previously worked in the communications team of the European Climate Foundation.
 Stephanie has studied at the Universities of Marburg and Hamburg, Germany, and the University of Southern Queensland in Australia.
 She holds degrees in political science and journalism.

-Dení joined RGI in April 2018.
-She is responsible for RGI's Business Plan and fundraising strategies.
+Dení joined the Renewables Grid Initiative in 2018.
+She is currently coordinating the work of the ‘Offshore Energy and Nature’ team, and previously was responsible for RGI's Business Plan and fundraising strategies.
 Prior to RGI, Deni worked as a consultant, managing and implementing international projects between the EU, Asia-Pacific and Latin-America in diverse sectors.
-Deni studied Sociology and Political Sciences at the National Autonomous University of Mexico and La Trobe University in Australia, and she holds a Master’s degree in International Relations from Xiamen University in China.
-Before coming to Berlin, she lived and worked in the Asia-Pacific region for over 7 years.
+She studied Sociology and Political Sciences at the National Autonomous University of Mexico and La Trobe University in Australia, and she holds a Master’s degree in International Relations from Xiamen University in China.

 Sophie joined the RGI team in January 2021 as Personal Assistant to the CEO.
 She has previously managed the communication for a sustainability project funded by the Creative Europe Programme of the European Union and has experience in advocacy and event management.
 Sophie holds degrees in Politics and International Relations (BA) and Media, Communications and International Journalism (MA) from the Universities of Bristol and Glasgow.